 Q: What genre does this book belong to?

-• A: The book is categorized under history, specifically focusing on military history related to the Vietnam War.
+• A: This book is categorized under the genre of history, specifically focusing on the Vietnam War.

 Ai generated

-• A: The book examines the network of antiwar coffeehouses that emerged during the Vietnam War near military bases.
+• A: The book explores the antiwar coffeehouses that emerged during the Vietnam War and their impact on soldiers and civilians.

 Ai generated